Data Sources

 Americans for Nonsmokers' Rights is the leading national lobbying organization (501 (c) 4), dedicated to nonsmokers' rights, taking on the tobacco industry at all levels of government, protecting nonsmokers from exposure to secondhand smoke, and preventing tobacco addiction among youth.
 ANR pursues an action-oriented program of policy and legislation.

-Measures: Smokefree workplace rules and laws.
+Measures: Smokefree home rules and workplace laws.

 Continuing Survey of Food Intakes by Individuals